postmodern/chruby/README.md

 ### PGP

-All releases are [PGP](http://en.wikipedia.org/wiki/Pretty_Good_Privacy) signed for security.
-Instructions on how to import my PGP key can be found on my [blog](http://postmodern.github.com/contact.html).
-To verify that a release was not tampered with:
+All releases are [PGP] signed for security.
+Instructions on how to import my PGP key can be found on my [blog][1].
+To verify that a release was not tampered
+with:

     wget http://cloud.github.com/downloads/postmodern/chruby/chruby-0.1.1.tar.bz2.asc
     gpg --verify chruby-0.1.1.tar.bz2.asc chruby-0.1.1.tar.bz2